hiboss/radius-2fa-ad-sms/README.md

 ## Tested with

 This has only been tested with Citrix NetScaler 11 so far.
 Feel free to test this with other appliances/software and give me some feedback.
+## Tested with
+Successful test with ASA firewal Ipsec VPN and SSL VPN,it works